ThanosKa/magic-resume/README.md

 This project is licensed under the GNU Affero General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.

-**Note:** Commercial use requires explicit permission from the author.
-For commercial licensing inquiries, please open an issue or contact the maintainer.
+The AGPL permits commercial use, modification, and redistribution as long as you keep the same license and provide source (including for network use).
+If you need a different licensing arrangement, please open an issue or contact the maintainer.